 If your bundt cake collapsed as it was cooling, it's possible it wasn't baked enough.
 You should use a cake tester and even a digital thermometer to check if your cake is done baking.

 I don't refrigerate bundt cakes once they are glazed.
-Cover this cake and store it at room temperature for 3 days or so.
+Cover this cake and store it at room temperature for 3 days.
 For longer storage, you may want to consider freezing portions for later.
 If you want to freeze it, you may want to skip the glaze, which might become gooey when defrosted.

 Unmoulding a bundt cake is stressful.
 The elaborate and intricate designs create so many nooks and crannies where we all know cake will get stuck.
 To unmould a bundt pan, cool it for about 20 minutes, until the cake is firm but still warm.
 At that point, you should be able to flip it onto a wire rack to cool completely.
 If you have never used a one before, be sure to read this post on how to use a bundt pan before you begin!